Last Update: 10/19/21

 If you’ve been seriously injured in an auto accident here in Florida, then it’s highly likely that your medical bills are going to run much higher than the $10,000 PIP Coverage limits.
-At this point, you can submit insurance claims to your personal health insurance carrier (Blue Cross and Blue Shield, Medicare, etc.).
+At this point, you can submit an insurance claim to your personal health insurance carrier (Blue Cross and Blue Shield, Medicare, etc.).

 There is still the matter of covering the deductible here, but your health insurance should cover the health care costs over and above the deductible and the amount covered by PIP.

-What Should You Do Now?
+What Should You Do?

 Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.